Scroll Top

 CMR derived PCWP: 0 mmHg

 Cardiac Magnetic Resonance (CMR) derived Left Ventricular Filling Pressure (LVFP) is a significant tool in the assessment and prognosis of heart failure (HF).
-Studies have shown that elevated CMR-derived LVFP is strongly associated with symptoms and signs of HF, such as pleural effusions, orthopnoea, lower limb oedema, and breathlessness.[1]
-Furthermore, raised CMR-derived LVFP is independently associated with subsequent HF hospitalization and major adverse cardiovascular events (MACE).[1]
+Studies have shown that elevated CMR-derived LVFP is strongly associated with symptoms and signs of HF, such as pleural effusions, orthopnoea, lower limb oedema, and breathlessness.(1) Furthermore, raised CMR-derived LVFP is independently associated with subsequent HF hospitalization and major adverse cardiovascular events (MACE).[1]

-CMR can estimate LVFP in patients with suspected HF, and this CMR-modelled LVFP has been shown to have prognostic power.[2]
-It was found to be superior to transthoracic echocardiography in classifying patients as having normal or raised filling pressures and was associated with an increased risk of death.[2]
+CMR can estimate LVFP in patients with suspected HF, and this CMR-modelled LVFP has been shown to have prognostic power(2).
+It was found to be superior to transthoracic echocardiography in classifying patients as having normal or raised filling pressures and was associated with an increased risk of death.

+In addition to its role in HF, CMR-derived LVFP can also be used to measure acute and dynamic changes in preloading conditions on the left ventricle during adenosine-administered first-pass perfusion CMR, which has been observed to rise significantly (3).
 In conclusion, CMR-derived LVFP is a valuable tool in the diagnosis, management, and prognosis of HF and other cardiovascular conditions.
 It provides critical insights into the patient’s condition and can guide therapeutic decisions.

 References